Houston Health Department sets the bar for tracking mpox, COVID

 It’s a well-deserved recognition: as early as March 2020 Houston led the pack in monitoring the city’s wastewater for SARS-CoV-2, the virus that causes COVID-19.
 Houston Health director Stephen Williams and Rice University environmental scientist and statistician Dr. Loren Hopkins rapidly gathered a team to connect health department and university lab capabilities with samples from Houston Public Works.

 Today, Houston Wastewater Epidemiology monitors SARS-CoV-2 at 39 wastewater treatment plans, 73 manholes, and 63 lift stations, representing more than 2 million people across Houston.
-And they recently announced plans to begin monitoring these same sites for monkeypox virus.
+And they recently announced plans to begin monitoring these same sites for mpox virus.

 Wastewater surveillance as a tool is not new.
 Since the 1940s, epidemiologists have previously tracked poliovirus, norovirus, influenza, and pharmaceuticals.